SaltStalactite/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Context provides a way to share values between components without having to explicitly pass a prop through every level of the tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Reducer functions take two arguments – the current state and action – and return a new, updated state object based on both arguments.
+Actions in Redux are packets of information that contain an action type and associated data.
+Actions are "dispatched" to our reducer - aka, passed into the reducer function as an argument.
+When our reducer receives an action, it will update the state according to the type and payload on the action.
+Store is a single container for app state, hence the single source of truth moniker.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Since the Redux action to reducer flow is synchronous, Redux Thunk is used to make the flow asynchronous and make API calls from our action creators.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API, I simply prefer it to redux at the moment but that could change in the future, time will tell.